codeoverflow-org/nodecg-io-docs/docs/samples/streamdeck.md

 ## Using the Streamdeck rainbow sample bundle

 The streamdeck-rainbow bundle paints your streamdeck with different colors.
+It is located in `samples/streamdeck-rainbow`.

 Sadly you can't access the streamdeck while another application accesses it.
 So you need to stop your Streamdeck Software before.